rseal/GnuRadar/readme.txt

    binaries are prefixed with "gradar-", so you can type "gradar" followed by TAB a few times to see what programs are available.

+Uninstalling:

+1. Run scons -c from the root project directory.
+2. Login as root and run "rm -rf /usr/local/include/gnuradar

 Developer Notes:

 Any time headers are modified, added, or removed; you must run 'scons